 - Recovery of lost data via backup retrieval

 - Testing, revising and ensuring DRP is reasonable, doable and actually works when you need it.

 - Hardware and software is operational

-When we treat BCP and DPR as interchangeable, we risk neglecting issues which may be critical to providing services to our clients, after we have suffered a disaster.
+When we treat BCP and DPR as interchangeable, we risk neglecting issues that may be critical to providing services to our clients, after we have suffered a disaster.
 Here’s an example:

 Your Managed IT provider has gotten your systems back online, your data is retrieved, and all systems are good to go.
 Only, because no one reached out to your customers, they don’t know you’re up and running and are looking for other business to solve their issues.
 A Business Continuity Plan would’ve delegated client communication to a team member, who would have contacted your clients and managed their expectations.